xraypy/feff85exafs/wrappers/fortran/README_potph.md

 |  jumprm    | integer              | I   | 1=remove potential jumps at muffin tin radii                 | JUMPRM       |
 |  nohole    | integer              | I   | 1=compute without core-hole                                  | NOHOLE       |

+## A note about the libpotph.json file

+At this time (the date at the time of writing this note is 8 July 2015) the revamping of feff85exafs is a work in progress.
+The purpose is to facilitate the tight integration of feff into EXAFS data analysis software.
+Step one was to combine the roles of GENFMT and FF2X into a stand-alone library, allowing user software to easily generate the data table contained in a `feffNNNN.dat` file.
+Step two is to combine the roles of POT and XSPH into this stand-alone library, alowing user software to easily generate the phase shifts needed for path generation.

+The full flowchart for an interaction with feff starts with gathering data about the cluster and the details of the calculation.
+Historically, this was done by reading a file called `feff.inp` using the RDINP part of feff.
+Amed with this information, the phases would be calculated then the pathfinder would be  used to enumerate the full list of paths represented in the input cluster.
+Finally, `feffNNNN.dat` would be generated.

+The stand-alone libraries for phases and path are part of a plan to disrupt this work flow.
+Rather than relying on the quirky `feff.inp` file, better user experiences could be created using modern UI and GUI tools.
+Until those new, better user experiences exist, we need a way to get information into the phases library.

+As a stop-gap measure, `rdinp` has been modified to write out a file called `libpotph.json` which contains the content from a `feff.inp` file required by the phases library in JSON format.
+The `read_libpotph_json` method used in the example above reads this JSON file.

+The eventual goal is that the UI somehow organizes the data needed by the phases library, eliminating the need for either `feff.inp` or `libpotph.json`.